 2018 RC F New Car Test Drive

-Lexus RC Turbo ($40,155), formerly known as RC 200t, comes with the turbocharged 2.0-liter engine rated at 241 horsepower, 8-speed automatic, and front-wheel drive.
-Standard equipment includes leatherette upholstery, automatic climate control, LED headlamps and taillights, satellite radio, and Bluetooth audio streaming.
+The 2018 RC 300 comes standard with rear-wheel drive and the 2.0-liter turbocharged engine.
+Equipment includes leatherette upholstery, automatic climate control, LED headlamps and taillights, satellite radio, and Bluetooth audio streaming.
 A Luxury Package includes perforated leather seats and other interior features.
 Navigation and 17-speaker Mark Levinson audio are optional.